-Blackstone Said to Buy Mall in Oahu Plus Warehouse Stake for $859 Million
+Blackstone Said to Buy Mall, Warehouse Venture Stake

-Blackstone is buying the Pearlridge Center on Oahu with Columbus, Ohio-based Glimcher for $242 million, the people said.
-The private equity firm also agreed to buy Eaton Vance Corp.’s 80 percent stake in a joint venture with ProLogis, the world’s biggest warehouse owner, for $105 million plus $512 million in assumed debt, according to the people, who declined to be identified because they weren’t authorized to speak publicly.
+Blackstone, based in New York, is buying the Pearlridge Center on Oahu with Glimcher for $242 million, the people said.
+The private-equity firm also agreed to buy an 80 percent stake in a joint venture between investment funds managed by Eaton Vance Management and ProLogis, the world’s biggest warehouse owner, for $105 million and $512 million in assumed debt, according to the people, who declined to be identified because they weren’t authorized to speak publicly.

 Industrial landlords are struggling to fill space and maintain rents after the U.S. recession, while Blackstone and Glimcher have been looking for retail acquisitions since they formed a partnership in March.

-Jean Towell, a spokeswoman for Northwestern Mutual Life Insurance Co., which is selling the Oahu property, confirmed the transaction with Blackstone.
+Jean Towell, a spokeswoman for Northwestern Mutual Life Insurance Co. in Milwaukee, which is selling the Oahu property, confirmed the property is for sale.
 She said she couldn’t confirm the price.

-Peter Rose, a spokesman for New York-based Blackstone, and Robyn Tice, a spokeswoman for Eaton Vance, declined to comment.
-Krista Shepard, a spokeswoman for ProLogis, said the company’s policy is not to comment on market speculation.
+Peter Rose, a spokesman for Blackstone, and Robyn Tice, a spokeswoman for Eaton Vance Corp.
+(EV) in Boston, declined to comment.
+Krista Shepard, a spokeswoman for Denver-based ProLogis, said the company’s policy is not to comment on market speculation.

-The deals were reported earlier yesterday by the Wall Street Journal.
+The Blackstone deals were reported yesterday by the Wall Street Journal.

 To contact the reporter on this story: Hui-yong Yu in Seattle at email@example.com